Hwerow/TappO/README.md

 # Limitations
 TappO displays up to 7 batches that are set to **Completed** status in Brewfather® and have an **Additional Measurement** field called **'Tap'**.

+# Main Prerequisites
+Brewfather® v2.10.4 [BF] https://brewfather.app/ **Premium Version** - so yes you have to pay an annual subscription but it is worth every cent.
 Uses an ESP32-2432S028R a Cheap Yellow Device [CYD] there are many variants out there - YMMV I used one from AITEXM ROBOT Official Store - ESP32 Arduino LVGL WIFI&Bluetooth Development Board 2.8 " 240*320 Smart Display Screen 2.8inch LCD TFT Module With Touch WROOM   This one uses a resistive touch.